7/27: Singles

-The album's lead single, "Work from Home" was released on February 26, 2016, along with the album's pre-order.
+The album's lead single, "Work from Home", was released on February 26, 2016, along with the album's pre-order.
 It was written by Joshua Coleman, Jude Demorest, Dallas Koehlke, Ty Dolla Sign, Alexander Izquierdo and Brian Lee.
 The song's music video was directed by Director X. It features the vocals of and appearance by American recording artist Ty Dolla Sign.
-The song debuted at number 12 on the Billboard Hot 100 and reached number 4 in its 13th week, making it the group's highest-charting single in the United States.
-Internationally, the song peaked within the top fives of thirty-five countries and become the group's highest-charting single in the Netherlands, Germany, Australia, Canada, New Zealand and the United Kingdom.
+The song debuted at number 12 on the Billboard Hot 100 and reached number four in its 13th week, making it the group's highest-charting single in the United States.
+Internationally, the song peaked within the top five of 35 countries and become the group's highest-charting single in the Netherlands, Germany, Australia, Canada, New Zealand and the United Kingdom.

-The second single "All in My Head (Flex)" featuring rapper Fetty Wap was serviced to radio stations on May 31, 2016.
+The second single, "All in My Head (Flex)", featuring rapper Fetty Wap was serviced to radio stations on May 31, 2016.
 The music video was released on June 23, 2016.
 The song debuted at number 78 on the Billboard Hot 100 and peaked at 24.
-Since its release, the song charted within the top tens of Hungary and New Zealand, peaking in the top twenty of Australia and reaching the top forties of Canada, Ireland, the Netherlands and the United Kingdom.
+Since its release, the song charted within the top ten of Hungary and New Zealand, peaking in the top 20 of Australia and reaching the top 40 of Canada, Ireland, the Netherlands and the United Kingdom.
 In the United States, the single was certified platinum for selling combined sales and streaming of one million equivalent units.
 It was also certified platinum in Australia and Canada, and silver in the United Kingdom.

-The third and final single "That's My Girl" was serviced to contemporary hit radio on September 27, 2016.
-The song peaked at 73 on the Billboard Hot 100 and was certified platinum for selling combined sales and streaming of 1,500,000 equivalent units.
+The third and final single, "That's My Girl", was serviced to contemporary hit radio on September 27, 2016.
+The song peaked at 73 on the Billboard Hot 100 and was certified gold for selling combined sales and streaming of 500,000 equivalent units.
 The music video was released on September 19, 2016.
 An alternate music video that features scenes from the web series DC Super Hero Girls and the movie DC Super Hero Girls: Hero of the Year was released on September 28, 2016.

 Promotional singles

 "The Life" was released as the first promotional single on March 24, 2016.
 It made its chart debut in the United Kingdom.
 The song peaked at number one on the Bubbling Under Hot 100 chart.
-"Write On Me" was released as the second promotional single on May 5, 2016.
+"Write on Me" was released as the second promotional single on May 5, 2016.
 A music video for the song was released the following day on the group's Vevo channel and features all five members singing under spotlights while sitting on stools in a black-and-white setting.